 Trekking Gears or Trekking Equipment Required

-You need to be prepared with comfortable trekking gears according to the weather you are trekking in.
+You need to be prepared with comfortable trekking gear according to the weather you are trekking in.
 Since it is cold at higher altitudes, you need to make sure that the clothes are warm and are comfortable to wear.
 Similarly, you will need to have waterproof gears to protect yourself from catching a cold from the unpredictable weather and sometimes unpredictable rain or snow.
 Cotton clothes stick less and are more comfortable for the trek.

 A comprehensive list of the things required includes: